SumayaSaidSelma/memory-card-game/README.md

         a.
 Game will have 5 level
         b.
 Each level will have additional card to make it more changing
         c.
 If you will Last level #5 you win the game and the game is over!

+=> my stept to cteate the game

+1. download all the photos that I need ot use for the game
+2. name them in asstes folder
+3. Create a seperate folder and js to rename or refere the pictures indie an array